 We hear about great outdoor areas all the time – Banff, Yellowstone, Acadia, and Rocky Mountain National Park, to name a few.
 These areas are truly gorgeous, but they also can be pretty crowded.

 To escape the crowds, try snowshoeing somewhere you haven’t heard of before or given a second thought.
-These areas can be just as or if not more beautiful – truly untapped wilderness.
+These areas can be just as, if not more, beautiful, untapped wilderness.

 Red River, New Mexico